A Maryland suburb known for a slaveholding past confronts its racist present

 One of his classmates, he recalled, would deliberately skirt one of those areas on his way to school.
 “It wasn’t about the distance, but it was the inconvenience of having to do something like that,” Dentley said in an interview after the rally.

-Pittman, a former community organizer, describes the county as a microcosm of the nation as a whole.
+Pittman, a former community organizer, describes Anne Arundel as a microcosm of the nation as a whole.
 “We are urban, rural, suburban and what some might call a Rust Belt in northern county, where we have the White working class that have lost income in this economy,” he said.
 “We are America . . . a country built on a system of racial terror. . . .
-We say ‘liberty and justice for all’ [but] we know we’re not there.”
+We say ‘liberty and justice for all,’ [but] we know we’re not there.”

-Some of the county’s recent gestures were mostly symbolic, like tweaking its motto from “The Best Place” to “The Best Place For All.”
+Some of the county’s recent gestures were mostly symbolic, like tweaking its motto from “The Best Place” to “The Best Place for All.”
 But the government also declared racism a public health issue and formed an Office of Health Equity and Racial Justice.
 Not everyone has been on board.

 “They say I’m being divisive, that talking about race and racism is divisive,” said Pittman, who has been attacked on social media for his stance.